Lohika-Labs/whatsonpizza/README.md

 # What's On Pizza Project

 What's On Pizza - project that give you an ability to know pizza name by photo.
-This repo contains server side source code and similiar training/validation scripts using MxNet and TensorFlow.
+This repo contains server side source code and similiar training/validation scripts using MXNet and TensorFlow.
 You can compare two frameworks that solve one task.
 Client side can be found [here](https://github.com/Lohika-Labs/whatsonpizza-mobile).